Div-vvv/vetty/README.md

 # vetty

 Application details:
-1. Application have single GET route.
-2. On call to this route application need to read content of given file (see file1.txt.. file4.txt) and render properly it in HTML page.
-Any markup should be preserved.
-(files are in English, file 4 contains some Chinese)
-3. Endpoint accept target file name as optional variable part of URL and default to file1.txt.
-4. Endpoint accept optional URL query parameters to specify start line number and end line number.
-If those parameters present – return only part of file between specified line numbers.
-If parameters absent – return all lines.
-5. All most likely exceptions in application logic should be handled gracefully.
-When exception happens error page should be displayed with exception details.
+1. The application features a single GET route that reads and renders the content of a specified file (file1.txt by default) on an HTML page.
+2. Optional URL query parameters are accepted to define the start and end line numbers, allowing users to view a specific portion of the file.
+3. Proper handling of exceptions ensures a smooth user experience, with any errors resulting in an informative error page displaying details about the issue.
+4. The application accurately preserves any markup present in the file, ensuring that the content is displayed correctly on the rendered HTML page.
+5. Content in multiple languages, such as English and Chinese, is supported, enabling users to access files with diverse language characters.